 The Investment Committee, whose current members are Messrs.
-Berkowitz, Frank and Gonzalez, approves certain expense commitments and supervises the implementation of the Investment Management Agreement, as amended, between St. Joe and Fairholme Capital Management, L.L.C., or one of its affiliates ("Fairholme Capital").
+Berkowitz, Frank and Gonzalez, approves certain expense commitments and supervises the implementation of the Investment Management Agreement, as amended, between St. Joe and an affiliate of Fairholme Capital.

 Management Succession

 Annually, the Board reviews and discusses a succession plan for the CEO as well as other senior management positions.
 To assist the Board, the CEO is required to provide the Board with an annual assessment of our senior managers and other persons considered potential successors to the CEO position and to other senior management positions.
 In addition, the CEO is required to prepare, on a continuing basis, a short-term succession plan that outlines a temporary delegation of authority to certain officers if any or all of the senior officers should unexpectedly become unable to perform their duties.
 The short term plan would be in effect until the Board had the opportunity to consider the situation and take action, when necessary.